|Page 1 of 14:|| |

 Beauty doesn't have to forcibly blow you away.
 This movie is simply beautiful, and it will blow you away.

-The wonderful Iranian film, "Children of Heaven," and its companion piece,
+The wonderful Iranian film "Children of Heaven" and its companion

-"The White Balloon", remind one of those great Czechoslovakian films of the
+piece, "The White Balloon", remind one of those great Czechoslovakian

-minutiae of everyday life.
-They also help to humanize a culture often
+glimpses into the minutiae of everyday life.
+They also help to humanize

-regarded as alien and even incomprehensible to western eyes.
-Above all,
+a culture often regarded as alien and even incomprehensible to western

 The actors, children and adults alike, underplay their roles in so naturalistic a fashion that one does not even feel they are performing at all; the film, through them, becomes a magical fabric of life that draws the audience deep into its world.